These stem cell news blog pages contain information about obtaining Optimal Health, types of stem cells, including adult stem cells, and

 ADULT STEM CELL NEWS & STEM CELL RESEARCH

 Dr Teija Peura, director of human embryonic stem cell laboratories at the Australian Stem Cell Centre, said: "It's understandable that patients who are desperate can't wait for treatment to go through the approval process but it's dangerous because these countries are giving treatment which they don't know how or why [it] works."
 The International Society for Stem Cell Research said the only stem cell-based therapy with clearly proven efficacy was bone marrow transplantation for blood disorders and leukaemia.

 These articles, products, statements, testimonials, reviews, and videos, have not been evaluated by the Food and Drug Administration.
 They are for educational and informational purposes only and do not constitute medical advice.
 The opinions expressed herein are those of the authors and ANY products mentioned or referenced,while supported by science or patents, are not intended to diagnose, treat, cure or prevent ANY disease or illness.

-For information on supporting your body’s natural ability to release stem cells, and to take advantage of any wellness opportunities involving optimal health ,stem cells, stem cell enhancers and liquid stabilized oxygen …
+For information on supporting your body’s natural ability to release stem cells, and to take advantage of any wellness opportunities involving optimal health ,stem cells, stem cell nutrition and liquid stabilized oxygen …